NuclearPhoenixx/Physics-Pendulum/README.md

 ---

-_This should run in pretty much any browser, but if it doesn't try to download the source code and give it a try in Godot OR create an issue._
+Note: This should run in pretty much any browser, but if it doesn't try to download the source code and give it a try in Godot OR create an issue.